256dpi/fire/README.md

 ## Sets

 Sets provide the necessary interconnection between controllers and the integration into existing echo applications.
-A `Set` can be created by calling `fire.NewSet` with a reference to a database, an echo instance and the full URL prefix:
+A `Set` can be created by calling `fire.NewSet` with a reference to a database, an echo instance and the full URL prefix while controllers are mounted using `Mount`:

 ```go
 set := fire.New(db, router, "api")